shkarimpour/React-Persian-Calendar/readme.md

 this is a simple yet practical persian calender for react.

 ## Important note
-this component is dependant on ["moment-jalaali"](https://github.com/jalaali/moment-jalaali) package so make sure you install momentJs first
+this component is dependant on ["moment-jalaali"](https://github.com/jalaali/moment-jalaali) package so make sure you install that first.

 ## Install
 `npm install --save react-persian-calender`